 Nights Away/2 + 1 = # of outfits you should pack

-This is because you’re going to do laundry on your trip – hooray!
+You might not like this one of my travel packing tips and tricks… because you’re going to do laundry on your trip – hooray!

 I know, I know…